Self-care

 • Or are you catastrophizing—imagining the worst possible outcomes?

-It could even be your negative inner critic—that little voice in your head that tells you that you’re not _____ (fill in the blank) enough.
+It could even be your hostile inner critic—that little voice that tells you you’re not _____ (fill in the blank) enough.

 When thoughts stick, it’s good to know what they are so you can take action and prevent them from spinning out of control.